dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T185: Blind questioning can lead to chaos and undermine structure.
+### T185: Blindly questioning all authority without context can lead to chaos.

 |Support|
 |---|